nastaran-farhadi/LLM-BBAC/README.md

 # Behavior Based Access Control in Large Language Models

-This is the code repository for implementing and exploring different ways to achieve role based access control in Large Language Models.
-I have tried out different methods like RAG and fine tuning.
-In RAG, a layer is being built between the user and the LLM which acts as system for role based access control.
+This code repository contains implementations and experiments with various approaches to Behavior-based access control in Large Language Models.
+I’ve explored techniques such as RAG and fine-tuning to accomplish this.
+With RAG, an intermediary layer is created between the user and the LLM, serving as a system to enforce Behavior-based access control.

 ## Table of Contents
 - [Installation](#installation)